Bissulfosuccinimidyl suberate

 Bissulfosuccinimidyl suberate (BS3) is a crosslinker used in biological research.
 It is a water-soluble version of disuccinimidyl suberate.

 Crosslinkers

 Crosslinkers are chemical reagents that play a crucial role in the preparation of conjugates used in biological research particularly immuno-technologies and protein studies.
 Crosslinkers are designed to covalently interact with molecules of interest, resulting in conjugation.
 A spacer arm, generally consisting of several atoms, separates the two molecules, and the nature and length of this spacer is important to consider when designing an assay involving the selected crosslinker.
 Bissulfosuccinimidyl suberate is an example of a homobifunctional crosslinker.

 Characteristics

+BS3 has the following relevant characteristics: